jagadekmeesala/Miracle_DAAPS/README.md

 ### Day-2 - Feb 25th, 2024 - Tuesday.
 What did I achieve today
-- Learnt about Azure SQL Database and its types.
+- Learnt about automation resource in Azure.
+- Did hands-on of runbooks in Azure for automating jobs.
-- Learnt about differences, Advantages and disadvantages of Azure SQL Database and its types
+- Learnt about managed instance and created one.
-- Practiced creating SQL database, server and connecting to SSMS.
-- Performed operations in SSMS to interact with Azure SQL database.
-- Created documentation on Azure SQL Database.
+- Did documentation for Azure SQL Database learnings.
+- Understood difference between Provisoned and Serverless computing.
-- Learnt about logs and auditing in Azure SQL database.
+- Learnt about Elastic Pools.

 What am I planning to achieve tomorrow
-- Learn DBA in Azure SQL Database.
+- Create run books and run them to do the job.
-- Work on Managed Instance in Azure.
+- Know about Vnet and Subnet in Azure.
-- Know about Azure VM SQL server
+- Learn about Vcores and DTU.
+- Learn about Server and Database Configurations.

 Blockers
 - None.

 Use Case/Business Knowledge acquired
-- Azure SQL Database
+- Azure SQL Database.
-- Azure Data Factory - Data Engineering
+- Automation resource in Azure.